mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 filter | document | The field `name` is honored, other fields are not but cause warnings to be logged. nameOnly | boolean | Optional.
 A flag to indicate whether the command should return just the collection names and type or return both the name and other information.

-Note that the command lists all collections (that is, tables) that are found in the current database.
-The listed collections may or may not be suitable for being accessed using _nosqlprotocol_.
+Up until version 24.02, the command listed every table in the current database as a collection.
+From 24.08 onwards, only tables that contain NoSQL data will be returned as NoSQL collections.

 ### listDatabases